-The main urban creeklines of Fairfield City are in public ownership, representing a significant opportunity for supporting a range of environmental outcomes associated with delivery of the Western City Parkland vision and associated green grid.
+The main urban creek lines of Fairfield City are in public ownership, and therefore represent a significant opportunity to support a range of environmental outcomes that are linked to delivering the Western City Parkland vision and associated Green Grid.

 This arrangement is also central to supporting the vision for the adjoining Central River City District as the waterways and open space corridors of Fairfield City feed into the adjoining local government areas.